jewelsofthought/neshama/site/personal/poems/now.md

 Believing that this was my future
 Now, I sit alone, and afraid.

-Sadness and pain is my constant companion.
+Sadness and pain are my constant companions.
 So sure was I that this was right.

 Where have I gone?